Ask the creators, those who experience art, those who teach it and those with a habit of consuming it regularly, and they will tell you: art can heal.

 Art is about creating a vision

-Imagination is leap of faith, a thrive into the wonderful “what-ifs” and “one days” and creativity is a key tool in molding that vision, as brilliant and bold as we want it to be.
+Imagination is a leap of faith, a thrive into the wonderful “what-ifs” and “one day” and creativity is a key tool in moulding that vision, as brilliant and bold as we want it to be.
 By translating this vision into an art form one makes the first step in materializing it, making it tangible.
 Sometimes this exercise can lead one to expand or discover a new vision, to explore parts of our imaginations and desires we tend to ignore or forget.
 By visualizing and actually seeing that vision translated onto a surface which we can actually touch and trace with our hands, creates faith and an intense impulse in attaining that vision.
 The urge to create is tightly woven into the philosophy of the human vision which stipulates that we are creatures who seek beauty, we are wanderers and craftsmen, part of the wide network of dreamers who can turn even the most fleeting of thoughts and senses into reality.

 Art is an escape